Longer Interviews Are Essential

 Longer Interviews Are More Defined

-Save Time and Money with Longer Interviews
+Save Time and Money With Longer Interviews

-When you have an objective interview process and dig deeper to get to know candidates, rather than going through the motions, you can decide on the spot whether an applicant will be the right fit for your team and company culture.
+When you have an objective process and dig deeper to get to know candidates, rather than going through the motions, you can decide on the spot whether an applicant will be the right fit for your team and company culture.